 The first “Lunch Talk” will be held on October 12, 2015.
 Stefan Knapp of the Goethe University Frankfurt and member of the German Cancer Consortium (DKTK: www.dkfz.de/de/dktk) will give a talk on “Strategies for the design of selective kinase chemical tools and their role in target validation”.
 Host of the October event will be Simone Fulle, leader of BioMed X’s bioinformatics group in the field of selective kinase inhibitors, sponsored by Merck Serono.

 Further “Lunch Talk Series” dates

-- “Labs, cells and organs on a chip: technologies and biomedical applications”, Prof. Dr. Ir.
+- “From Lab on Chip to Organ on Chip: New Opportunities for Healthcare Research”, Prof. Dr. Ir.
 Albert van den Berg, University of Twente, The Netherlands

 - “Molecular Systems Engineering with DNA”, Prof. Dr. Hendrik Dietz, Technical University of Munich, Germany